samherreid/samherreid.github.io/content/home/running.md

 Rather than race, I enjoy running un/self-supported trail and urban ultras on my own.
 They are usually the result of a momentary random fixation on a challenge or destination and the run usually happens within a few days of the idea nucleation :)

 This running style is predicated on long, off-trail runs in the Alaska Range that filled the summer months of my 20s and came before I ever thought to buy a GPS watch to track them.
-Most were done alone, usually alongside fiedlwrok, but I participated in a few events and races during this time, including: [AlaskaCross](https://www.newsminer.com/features/outdoors/twelve-adventurous-competitors-tackle-100-mile-alaskacross-course/article_932600aa-1658-11e5-ad1c-83467e260409.html), [White Mountains 100](http://wm100.endurancenorth.org/2014-results) (skiing) x2 finishes, [Iditasport](https://www.iditasport.com/) (225 mile event, skiing, sctatched at mile 90, only career DNF), [Drew's Angel Creek 50](https://angelcreek50.org/results-2015/), [Yukon River Trail Marathon](https://www.yukon-news.com/sports/roots-mchale-top-the-field-in-river-trail-marathon/) in Whitehorse Yukon Territory Canada x3 finishes, and 9 consecutive [Equninox Marathon](https://www.adn.com/sports/article/saari-plays-catchup-collect-fifth-equinox-marathon-title/2015/09/20/) finishes from 2007 to 2015, before moving to The UK for graduate school.
+Most were done alone, usually alongside fieldwork, but I participated in a few events and races during this time, including: [AlaskaCross](https://www.newsminer.com/features/outdoors/twelve-adventurous-competitors-tackle-100-mile-alaskacross-course/article_932600aa-1658-11e5-ad1c-83467e260409.html) 100 mile wilderness race in 2015, [White Mountains 100](http://wm100.endurancenorth.org/2014-results) (skiing) x2 finishes in 2011 and 2014, [Iditasport](http://trackleaders.com/iditasport15i.php?name=Sam_Herreid) (225 mile event, skiing, sctatched at mile 51, only career DNF), [Drew's Angel Creek 50 Miler](https://angelcreek50.org/results-2015/) in 2015, [Yukon River Trail Marathon](https://www.yukon-news.com/sports/roots-mchale-top-the-field-in-river-trail-marathon/) in Whitehorse Yukon Territory Canada x3 finishes (2010, 2014 and 2015), and 9 consecutive [Equninox Marathon](https://www.adn.com/sports/article/saari-plays-catchup-collect-fifth-equinox-marathon-title/2015/09/20/) finishes from 2007 to 2015, before moving to The UK for graduate school.

 Since leaving Alaska, and buying my first GPS watch, I've run a steady volume of self-supported trail and urban ultras with a special love for "My front door to ..." routes with public transportation back home.
 Here are some of my favorites: